Fri eve 6pm-3am – 9 April & one-on-one bookings—

 This workshop is designed to capture a range of ‘targets’ through the night, while still keeping things moving and quick vs the more involved all night ‘data’ capturing one image using computer guided large systems.
 These include for the Oct-Feb periods:

-- 6pm Introduction to the workshop, scopes, tracking, processing… basic more advanced AP (astrophotography) techniques followed by
+- 6pm Introduction to the workshop, scopes, tracking, processing… basic more advanced AP (astrophotography) techniques including polar alignment for perfect tracking followed by

 - 7.30pm Single shot AP various aspects of the moon & Milky Way Core (some combined with landscape)

 - 9.30pm After dinner, intro to 10″ reflector photography, 1200mm ‘Reach’.
-Our target Mars, is a great planetary feature, high and bright in the sky all evening.
-We may also swing around to Jupiter and Saturn, albeit close to the setting moon.
+Our planetary targets may include Mars, Jupiter or Saturn which are often high and bright in the sky most evenings.

 - 11pm.
 Some basic processing of previous shots followed by introduction to ‘photographer stacking’ techniques for the rest of the evening